Rent to Own With Bad Credit: Here Are Your Options

 What to watch out for with rent to own

-Rent-to-own arrangements can be genuinely helpful, but they also carry risks that traditional home purchases don't.
+Rent-to-own arrangements can be genuinely helpful, but they also carry risks that traditional home purchases don't, including above-market purchase prices, non-refundable option fees, and maintenance responsibilities shifted to the tenant.

 Always read the full contract carefully, and never skip the step of having a real estate attorney review it before you sign.